speedsticko/til/mobile/ios-libraries-and-frameworks.md

-ObjectMapper to make Json string to and from Objects.
+**Object Mapper** to make Json string to and from Objects.
 Just implement the Mapper interface.
+It will create AppDelegate.swift and a .xcdatamodeld file to specify where to save sqlite file and describe your data model.

-CoreData to persist data using Sqlite.
+**Core Data** to persist data using Sqlite.